-With the baby-boomer general aging, there are currently many older people in work force.
+With the baby-boomer general aging, there are currently many older people in the workforce.
 Despite the years of experience these individuals bring to their jobs, and the practice being illegal, some of these individuals face workplace discrimination based on their age.
 The discrimination could take many forms including the failure to:

 - Properly compensate

 The termination of employment might also be construed as age discrimination.
 Individuals who believe they are the victim of discrimination based on their age can take legal action.

 A Pennsylvania woman, who worked a counseling services job, recently did this very thing.
 According to the woman, despite being well qualified and being an outstanding performer, she was fired from her job as director of psychological health after more than a year and a half, without cause.
 At the time she was 60 years old.